corda/corda/docs/source/serialization-enum-evolution.rst

 In the case of renaming constants this is somewhat obvious, the deserializing node will simply treat any constants it doesn't understand as their "old" values, i.e. those values that it currently knows about.

-In the case of adding new constants the developer must chose which constant (that existed before adding the new) one a deserializing system should treat any instances of the new one as.
+In the case of adding new constants the developer must chose which constant (that existed *before* adding the new one) a deserializing system should treat any instances of the new one as.

 .. note:: Ultimately, this may mean some design compromises are required.
 If an enumeration is
-    planned as being often extend and no sensible defaults will exist then including a constant in the original iteration of the class that all new additions can default to may make sense
+    planned as being often extended and no sensible defaults will exist then including a constant in the original version of the class that all new additions can default to may make sense

 Evolution Transmission
 ----------------------